KMORaza/Hydraulic_Parameter_Estimation-ACO/README.md

-Schätzung hydraulischer Parameter mittels Ameisenkolonieoptimierung (Hydraulic Parameter Estimation using Ant Colony Optimization)
+Hydraulic Parameter Estimation using Ant Colony Optimization / Schätzung hydraulischer Parameter mittels Ameisenkolonieoptimierung
 ---

 * Pipe roughness coefficients are represented as discrete values (nodes in a graph)